squidfunk/mkdocs-material/docs/customization.md

 └─ mkdocs.yml
 ```

-Then, add the following lines to `mkdocs.yml`:
+Then, add the following lines to `mkdocs.yml` before your `theme` section:

 ``` yaml
 extra_css: